ziyanan/CourXive/README.md

 1. Comment a course.
 1. Reply to other comments.
 1. Delete comments made by the same account.
-1. Share the link to a course.
+1. Share the link of a course.
-1. Key word search for the entire database.

 *The **system** should be able to*: